-SDCs are a fee-based value capture mechanism: The city charges up to 1.5 times the normal fee for building permissions along the ORRGC, depending on the structure's height and its location along the corridor (MAUD 2016).
-SDCs are higher along the side closer to the city, SDZ 1, and are lower along the outer ring, SDZ 2 (Girish K.S., interview).
-DDCs are also a fee-based value capture mechanism collected by the HMDA on behalf of village local bodies and transferred back to them.
+SDCs are a fee-based value capture mechanism-the city charges up to 1.25 times the normal fee for building permissions along the Outer Ring Road Growth Corridor depending on the structure's height and its location along the corridor (MAUD 2016).
+SDCs are higher along the side closer to the city-SDZ 1-and are lower along the outer ring-SDZ 2 (K.S., interview, 2019).
+DDCs are also a fee-based value capture mechanism collected by HMDA on behalf of village local bodies and transferred back to them.
 DDCs have become a major source of revenue for local government development projects.
-ADPs, on the other hand, are a development-based value capture practice (i.e., instead of charging a fee for development, ADPs are meant to create shared value through development schemes that bring benefit to the landowners as well as the local government).
-Although it has yet to implement ADPs, the HMDA region plans to implement this LVC mechanism in the future.
-Landowners would enter negotiations with the local government on development projects and would then be considered joint developers or equal shareholders in the project.
+ADPs, on the other hand, are a development-based value capture practice; that is, instead of charging a fee for development, it is meant to create shared value through development schemes that bring benefit to the land owners as well as the local government.
+Though they have yet to implement ADPs, the HMDA region28 plans to implement this LVC mechanism in the future-land owners would enter negotiations with the local government on development projects and are then considered joint developers or equal shareholders in the project.